Northern Ireland map

 • Republic of Ireland: Cavan, Donegal, Monaghan.

-• Northern Ireland (UK): Antrim, Armagh, Down, Derry (aka Londonderry), Fermanagh, Tyrone.
+• Northern Ireland (UK): Antrim, Armagh, Down, Derry-Londonderry, Fermanagh, Tyrone.

-When conducting Irish genealogy research it is important to make the distinction between the two political states because some records are held in Belfast and others in Dublin.
+When conducting Irish family history research it is important to make the distinction between the two political states because some records are held in Belfast and others in Dublin.
 Knowing in which state your ancestors' county now lies can save you valuable research time.

 The population of Ulster in 2002 and 1841